34+ orders placed in your location

 - Delay in the healing of wounds and infection

 People with the complaints mentioned above are prescribed blood sugar tests by consulting a physician.
 Although the fructosamine test is not a very popular blood sugar test, it is preferable over other tests in some conditions.
-The conditions where a doctor prescribes fructosamine test are,
+The conditions where a doctor prescribe fructosamine test are:

 - Haemolytic anaemia